open-cogsci/osdoc/content/pages/manual/osweb/osweb.md

 ## Supported browsers

-The following browsers are supported:

-- Edge >= 17
-- Firefox >= 52
-- Google Chrome >= 49
-- Internet Explorer >= 11
-- Opera >= 56
-- Safari >= 10
+The following combinations of browser and operating systems have been tested.
+Older browser versions and operating systems may work, but have not undergone recent testing.
 Certain extensions, such as Ad blockers or Script blockers, may prevent OSWeb from running.

+### Fully supported

+- Chrome >= 101 (Windows 11, Mac OS Monterey, Ubuntu 22.04, Android 12.0)
+- Edge >= 101 (Windows 11, Mac OS Monterey)
+- Firefox >= 99 (Windows 11, Mac OS Monterey, Ubuntu 22.04, Android 12.0)
+- Opera >= 86 (Windows 11)

+### Supported but no sound playback

+- Chromium >= 101 (iOS 15.2)
+- Firefox >= 99 (iOS 15.2)
+- Opera >= 86 (Mac OS Monterey)
+- Safari >= 15 (iOS 15.2, Mac OS Monterey)

+### Unsupported

+- Internet Explorer >= 11 (Windows 10)

+__Important note:__ Sound playback does not work on Safari on Mac OS and any browser on iOS.
+This is related to a security limitation.

 ## Upgrading OSWeb